goodboy/tractor/README.rst

   method and act like an RPC daemon that runs indefinitely (the ``with tractor.open_nursery()`` won't exit) until cancelled_

-Had we wanted the latter form in our example it would have looked like:
+Here is a similar example using the latter method:

 .. code:: python